 Ell's Basic System is about the development of using bell siphons in aquaponic systems and Siphons for Aquaponics give some specific information regarding bell siphons.

-Update: The crenallations (or cutouts at the bottom of the bell siphon) were initally circular as described above.
-In the end, we had to redo the siphons and make square/rectangular crenallations for effective functioning of the siphons.
+Update: The crenellations (or cutouts at the bottom of the bell siphon) were initially circular as described above.
+In the end, we had to redo the siphons and make square/rectangular crenellations for the effective functioning of the siphons.

 The outer pipes have slits cut in them with a double width blade that were cut on the table saw.
 We chose two rows of 5 slits leaving 2" at the top and about 3/4" on the bottom.
 This is sufficient to allow a good water flow into the bell siphon and still hold the gravel and hydroton away from the siphon.

 Each bell siphon has an adjustable trap under the bed that drains into a 3" drain pipe.
 We drilled 1 5/8" holes in the top of the drainpipe so the fittings would fit snuggly.
 It is important to have a slight upwards angle in the trap for the bell siphon to work properly.
 The higher the rise, the more water is required on the top of the bell to create pressure to start the siphon action.
 A conventional P trap has a higher rise than is necessary for this application.